An Introduction to Gravitational Wave Theory

 Let us start by recalling Einstein's equations \be G_{\m\n}+\L g_{\m\n} = \f{8\pi G}{c^4} T_{\m\n}, \ee where $G_{\m\n}:=R_{\m\n}-\f 12Rg_{\m\n}$ is the Einstein tensor with $R_{\m\n}$ the Ricci tensor and $R$ the Ricci scalar, and $T_{\m\n}$ is the (symmetric) stress-energy tensor of matter.
-We use the definitions and conventions of \cite{poisson}, in particular mostly-plus convention for the spacetime metric.
+We use the definitions and conventions of \cite{poisson}, in particular mostly-plus convention for the spacetime metric $g_{\m\n}$.
 The constants $G/{c^4}$ and $\L$ are respectively the relativistic gravitational coupling constant and the cosmological constant.
-The first can be determined from local gravitational experiments to be \be \f{8\pi G}{c^4}\simeq 10^{-43}\, {\tt kg}^{-1}{\tt m}^{-1}{\tt s}^{-2}. \ee This value is stupendously small, and it is the origin of the `rigidity' of spacetime mentioned in the overview section.
+The first can be determined from local gravitational experiments to be \be \f{8\pi G}{c^4}\simeq 10^{-43}\, {\tt kg}^{-1}{\tt m}^{-1}{\tt s}^{2}. \ee This value is stupendously small, and it is the origin of the `rigidity' of spacetime mentioned in the overview section.
 The smallness of this parameter has, on the other hand, a positive side: the gravitational force is so weak that many of the observed phenomena, and virtually all solar system experiments, can be studied using the {\it weak field approximation}, namely a perturbative expansion around the Minkowski metric.
 This is quite helpful because Einstein's equations are non-linear and it is in general very difficult to find exact solutions.
 Strong gravity effects occur only near very compact objects, and to study them one has to resort to numerical techniques, or be able to push the perturbative treatment to high orders.